This page contains links to lesson plans, lesson notes, videos, active learning activities, and practice problems for Calculus II.

 Lesson plans and detailed lesson notes covering advanced antidifferentiation techniques are linked below.
 The lesson plans are those used in my online course.
 The detailed lesson notes are a typed version of my lecture, and are provided as a detailed, in-depth supplement to the videos.

-The lesson plans describe online homework.
 In the face-to-face course, the students complete paper-based homework, rather than online homework.

 This material is covered in Unit 1 in my course at TCC.
 U1 L1 is an abbreviation for Unit 1 Lesson 1.